 This tasting room is a showcase of creativity if you will, both with the selection of wine offered and the pieces of art and decorative items for sale.
 It is the vision of creative mastermind, vintner Jean-Charles Boisset.
 Born in Burgundy he grew up surrounded by vineyards and the wine business.
 His parents Jean-Claude and Claudine founded their first winery in 1961 – today the family collection has grown significantly with wineries located in France, Italy, California and Quebec.

-There are four JCB tasting experiences/locations within the JCB collection, at Raymond vineyards in the Napa Valley, DeLoach in neighboring Sonoma County and inside the lobby of the Ritz Carlton in San Francisco.
+There are four JCB tasting experiences/locations within the JCB collection including this one, as well as at Raymond vineyards in the Napa Valley, just off the square in Healdsburg (neighboring Sonoma County) and inside the lobby of the Ritz Carlton in San Francisco.
 Their Yountville location is the only one that is open to the public by walk-in.

 It is refreshing to discover a tasting room where the staff are extremely well trained in both wine and the heritage of the items for sale here (not always the case with walk in tasting rooms) – but again, this is not exactly a typical walk-in tasting room.

 The focus of the wine here is on the JCB Collection – this is an impressive collection of wines spanning continents.
 JCB does not own a winery, rather the wines are made at some of the wineries within the collection (IE in Burgundy, Napa & Sonoma).
 Some of the individual wines from each of the wineries are on display (including a wine made with someday music legend, John Legend called Legend Vineyard Exclusive or LVE) – these wines are not tasted here but can be purchased on site.

 The JCB wines focus on ‘the story behind the bottle’ and the style of wines rather than specific varietals, locations and vineyard designate wines.
 Certainly not always the case with wines grown and produced in Napa – especially from all the small producers.